From the Grim Reaper to Prince Louis: The breakout stars of the coronation

 The young prince, who recently turned five, stole hearts by waving to royal fans as he travelled to Westminster Abbey in a carriage with the Prince and Princess of Wales and his two siblings.
 He was seen yawning and fidgeting throughout the ceremony.

 In another sweet moment, Louis held hands with his older sister, Princess Charlotte, as they waited inside the Abbey.
-The siblings were later seen looking at one another and appearing to have a chat as they sat side-by-side.
+The siblings were later seen having a chat as they sat side-by-side.

 Louis is known for getting the spotlight; at the late Queen’s platinum jubilee last year, he was seen clamping his hands over his ears and shouting at the flypast, and sitting on King Charles’s lap during the concert.